piotrboron/cashblock/README.md

 EN : A pack of Cashblock / MoneySMP plugins for modern Minecraft servers.
 Made with Skript.
 PL : Paczka pluginów na serwer Cashblock / MoneySMP dla nowoczesnych serwerów Minecraft.
 Pluginy napisane w Skript.

+# note :
+guaranteed to work on 1.20.6, for other versions try ViaBackwards and ViaVersion

 # Requirements:

 PaperMC